pawmint/pawmint.github.io/_posts/2015-03-01-techntuts-help.md

 ```

 ### Managing categories
 Categories are listed in `_config.yml` in the `sections` object.
 Each line defines own category, the first element being the category id used in the posts' [front matter](http://jekyllrb.com/docs/frontmatter/).
 Categories will appear in the navigation menu when their first post is created.
+Currently, the categories available are `web`, `home`, `tools`, `deploy`, `admin` and `misc`.

 ### Navigation order
 To reorder elements in the navigation menu, simply add an order attribute to the [front matter](http://jekyllrb.com/docs/frontmatter/) of the page and the navigation links will be sorted accordingly (within it's section).